 Learn about What is Cast Iron Conditioner and if you should be using it…

 3. Heat Up Your Cast Iron Cookware

-Boiling particles off cast iron in much to the same way we boil other sticky cookware can work wonders.
+Boiling particles off cast iron in much the same way we boil other sticky cookware can work wonders.

 If there are stubborn particles boil water or water and vinegar in the Dutch oven for about 30 minutes.
 Then if required use a flat edge utensil to remove any remaining particles.

-Lightly season and dry thouroughly before storing.
+Lightly season and dry thoroughly before storing.